jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 20: May 24, 2017

+**Today's Progress**: Studied and practiced arrays.
+Finished drafting my blog post.
+Will post tomorrow.

+**Thoughts:** Missed a couple of days but got a good session in today.
+Hopefully about to go on a long streak

 ### Day 19: May 20, 2017

 **Today's Progress**: Not much time today.
 Got up early and worked on my blog.
 Also spent more time studying conditionals and loops.